 Attend Classes.
 The host Gymnasium (academic high school) is still in session when the American students arrive and special arrangements are made to integrate American students into the German school.
 Program participants have German lessons tailored to meet their needs and also attend regular classes with their host brother/sister during the day.

 Visit Fascinating Places.
 It’s not all about school!
-Field trips are organized for students to explore nearby cities, museums, castles, monuments and the great outdoors.
+Local educators lead students on excursions to explore nearby cities, museums, castles, monuments and the great outdoors.
 On weekends, host families generally plan trips to show their visiting "son" or "daughter" the surrounding area.

 Application Requirements and Program Cost

 Eligibility Requirements.
 Students who have had two years of German and have the recommendation of their German teacher are eligible (including graduating seniors).
 Participants must be between the ages of 15 and 18 at time of departure.

 Application Deadline is April 12, 2017.
 Application materials will be available online this Fall.

 Insurance Coverage.
 All participants, including teacher chaperones, are covered by AATG's accident and health policy.
 Chaperones are also covered by liability insurance.

 Program Cost.
 The price for the program for Summer 2017 is $3,875.
 This includes international airfare from the US departure city, transportation in Germany, accommodations, meals, and all course costs.
 Your price for our 21-day experience is lower than 10-day offerings by commercial programs.

 Want to Book Your Own Individual Travel?
 If you're interested in booking a separate flight to and from Germany, you can take advantage of the Land Tour version of the program.
 The Land Tour version includes all aspects of the program except for international airfare.
 Program costs for the Land Tour version of the program are $2,875.
 Contact Program Coordinator April Hemphill for more information.